mkr-plse/gorace-examples/README.md

-This is at the artifact accompanying the PLDI'22 paper titled "A Study of Real-world Data Races in Golang."
+This is the artifact accompanying the PLDI'22 paper titled "A Study of Real-world Data Races in Golang."

 #  Getting Started Guide